MSc Financial Investigation and Digital Intelligence

 Craig Hughes MA (PhD Candidate) is an Associate Lecturer for the Department of Criminology and Social Sciences at the University of Derby.
 He has been involved in law enforcement for over thirty years.
 The last twenty of which he has been a financial investigator and manager at regional and national levels for the Police and Home Office departments and the Serious Fraud Office.
 Craig was part of the Implementation Team for the setup of the Assets Recovery Agency in 2002.
 He is currently researching a PhD on the nature of financial investigation within the UK.

-Nir Tolkovsky MSc, CFE, (PhD Candidate) is an Associate Lecturer for the Department of Criminology and Social Sciences at the University of Derby.
+Nir Tolkovsky MSc, CFE, (PhD Candidate) participates in digital and financial research with the Department of Criminology and Social Sciences at the University of Derby.
 His background includes counter-terrorism and counter-proliferation project management within the Israeli Intelligence community, as well as research and development in the private sector and academia in the UK.
 Among his recent engagements are projects utilising a variety of analytical disciplines in criminal justice systems, security and commercial contexts, ranging from cyber intelligence analysis to complex corporate fraud litigation and electronic discovery.
 Nir’s doctoral research addresses the interplay between ‘criminal’ and a range of ‘commercial’ and ‘civil’ fraud resolution mechanisms in English law and practice.